tsouche/learn-kubernetes/tutorial-1-concepts.md

 * ### Web UI (the Dashboard)
   Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage and troubleshoot applications running in the cluster, as well as the cluster itself.
   The Dashboard is the UI version of `kubectl`: it only passes API calls to the Master, and restitutes the answers in a graphical format.
 One could also say that `kubectl` is CLI version of the Dashboard ;-).
-* ### Container Resource Monitoring
-  Container Resource Monitoring records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.
-* ### Cluster-level Logging
-  A cluster-level logging mechanism is responsible for saving container logs to a central log store with search/browsing interface.

 ### 2.7 - How an application 'works' on Kubernetes